alexandroid000/self-assembly/open_cv/README.md

 python weasel_balls.py -h
 ```

---cores flag is currently available, but will soon enable or disable mutliprocessing.
+--cores flag is currently unavailable, but will soon be used to enable or disable mutliprocessing.
 It will be enabled by default when support is completed.

 An example video file, `4Ball-TRIM.mp4`, is included in the Videos file.